 What to bring: Water, snack, flashlight, hiking shoes.
 Keep in mind that part of the descent will be after sundown so it’s important to have a working flashlight.

-If you are familiar with Sorobon Beach and Lac Bay, you may have noticed looking out to sea a couple small hills on the inlet.
-Those hills are made of conch shells which were discarded by conch fishermen when it was still legal to hunt conch on Bonaire.
-The hills of shells have been left as a reminder of those times.
+If you are familiar with Sorobon Beach and Lac Bay, you may have noticed l a couple small hills on the inlet in the distance.
+Those hills consist entirely of conch shells discarded by fishermen at a time when hunting conch was still legal on the island.
+The hills of shells now serve as a reminder of those times.

 Lac Cai is definitely off-the-beaten-path.
-Although visible from Jibe City and Windsurf Place it can really only be accessed by a long, windy dirt road -or by windsurf board and sail!
+Although visible from Jibe City and Windsurf Place it can really only be accessed by a long, windy dirt road; or by windsurf board and sail!
 You will need a vehicle that can withstand the bumps to get you there along the long dirt road, but it will be worth it, especially if you go on a Sunday at lunch.
-You can go any day of the week to just relax in unspoiled surroundings but on Sundays there’s fresh local food and live local music.
+You can go any day of the week to just relax in unspoiled surroundings but on Sundays with the locals, music and fresh fish prove the most entertaining.

 Bring everything you would need for a beach day – snorkel gear, rash guards, water, beach chairs, etc. And bring your appetite.
 Oh and cash.
-If it’s not a Sunday, don’t expect to find any services – although you may find the restaurant open other days.
+If it’s not a Sunday we don’t guarantee finding the restaurant open but according to their website they serve food six days a week.
+On Bonaire you never know.
+So bring food if you want to be absolutely sure.
+A cooler, cool pack and acrylic wine glasses are located in your apartment if you are staying with us at breezybonaire apartments.

 Pictured above is the fresh catch of the day with pumpkin, plantains and yucca -it was $11 in August 2018.
 And pictured below that are some fishing boats and kayaks at Lac Cai during the same Sunday Brunch in August 2018.